-Parking meters are enforced throughout the town Monday - Saturday from 8am - 7pm.
+Parking meters are enforced throughout the town everyday.
 Rates vary per location and are generally lower outside of the Central Business District.

 There are time limits on the meters to ensure that parking spaces readily become available for customers and visitors.
 If you plan on staying for a while at a meter, be prepared to run back and forth feeding it!
 These time limits and hours of enforcement are posted on signs in every metered area.